-Mixed practice veterinarians are licensed animal health professionals that are trained to diagnose and treat illnesses that affect a variety of species.
-Most mixed practice veterinarians offer veterinary services for some combination of large animals (cattle, horses, and other livestock) and small animals (dogs, cats, and other pets).
+Mixed practice veterinarians are licensed animal health professionals who are trained to diagnose and treat illnesses affecting a variety of species.
+Most mixed practice veterinarians offer veterinary services for some combination of large animals — cattle, horses and other livestock — and small animals such as dogs, cats and other pets.
 Mixed practice vets may either operate out of a clinic or travel to visit their patients on farms using a customized truck containing the necessary medical equipment.

 Mixed practice veterinarians may work both day and evening hours, and they usually must be on call for emergencies that arise on weekends and holidays.
 The work can be physically demanding when treating large animals, as vets must be capable of restraining sizeable (and potentially agitated) animals.
 They also must be careful to avoid bites and scratches while working with small animals.
 All vets must take adequate safety precautions while treating their patients.

 According to surveys conducted by the American Veterinary Medical Association (AVMA), the majority of all veterinarians work in private practice.
-According to a recent AVMA employment survey, there were 102,744 practicing U.S. veterinarians, with 64,489 of that number engaged in private practice.
+According to a recent AVMA employment survey, there were 117,735 practicing U.S. veterinarians by the end of 2017, with 71,393 of that number engaged in private practice.
 The vast majority of practitioners work on small animals.
-Mixed practice vets make up less than 7% of the total number of practicing veterinarians.
+Mixed practice vets make up less than 6% of the total number of practicing veterinarians.

 Education and Training

 All veterinarians, regardless of specific area of interest, must graduate with a general Doctor of Veterinary Medicine (DVM) degree.
-The DVM program is a comprehensive course of study that covers all aspects of small animal and large animal health care.
-There are currently 28 colleges of veterinary medicine in the United States that offer a DVM degree.
+The DVM program is a comprehensive course of study covering all aspects of small animal and large animal healthcare.
+There are currently 30 colleges of veterinary medicine in the United States that offer a DVM degree.

-Upon graduation, vets must pass the North American Veterinary Licensing Exam (NAVLE) to become licensed to practice.
-Approximately 2,500 veterinarians graduate, complete the licensing exam and enter the veterinary field each year.
+Upon fulfilling any and all educational or training requirements, all vets must pass the North American Veterinary Licensing Exam (NAVLE) to become licensed to practice.
+Approximately 3,000 veterinarians graduate, complete the licensing exam and enter the veterinary field each year.

-The median wage for all veterinarians was $82,040 according to data provided by the Bureau of Labor Statistics (BLS).
-Earnings varied from less than $49,910 for the lowest ten percent of all veterinary practitioners to more than $145,230 for the top ten percent of all veterinary practitioners.
+The median wage for all veterinarians was $90,420 according to data provided by the U.S. Bureau of Labor Statistics (BLS).
+Earnings varied from less than $53,980 for the lowest ten percent of all veterinary practitioners to more than $159,320 for the top ten percent of all veterinary practitioners.

 In terms of average starting salary right out of veterinary school, mixed practice veterinarians began their careers with a first-year mean salary of $63,526.
-New equine vets had the lowest first-year salary ($47,806), while food animal exclusive vets had the highest first-year salary ($76,740).
+New equine vets had the lowest first-year salary at $47,806, while food animal exclusive vets had the highest first-year salary at $76,740.

-AVMA studies have also indicated that mixed practice veterinarians earn higher salaries in small and medium-sized cities and towns.
-The best salaries for mixed practice vets are found in cities with populations between 50,000 and 500,000—mixed practice vets in these areas earned a mean salary of $115,358.
+AVMA studies also indicate mixed practice veterinarians earn higher salaries in small and medium-sized cities and towns.
+The best salaries for mixed practice vets are found in cities with populations between 50,000 and 500,000 — mixed practice vets in these areas earned a mean salary of $115,358.
 Towns with less than 2,500 citizens reported the next highest salary for mixed practice vets, with a mean salary of $100,190.
 Cities with more than 500,000 citizens reported the lowest mean salaries for mixed practice vets ($90,889).

 In areas where the population is 500,000 or greater, it is wise to go companion animal exclusive (mean salary $143,736).

-According to the latest data from the Bureau of Labor Statistics, the veterinary profession is projected to expand at a much faster rate than the average rate for all professions—nearly 33% over the decade from 2008 to 2018.
-The extremely limited number of graduates from vet programs will translate to excellent job prospects in the field.
+According to the latest data from the BLS, the veterinary profession is projected to expand at a much faster rate than the average rate for all professions — nearly 19% over the decade from 2016 to 2026.
+The number of people spending more on their pets — including healthcare — is expected to drive employment in the veterinary services industry.